-Package locks are used to prevent unauthorized installation or upgrades to software packages on traditional clients.
+Package locks are used to prevent unauthorized installation or upgrades to software packages.
 When a package has been locked, it shows a padlock icon, indicating that it cannot be installed.
 Any attempt to install a locked package is reported as an error in the event log.

-Locked packages cannot be installed, upgraded, or removed, either through the Uyuni WebUI, or directly on the client machine using a package manager.
+Locked packages cannot be installed, upgraded, or removed, neither through the Uyuni {webui}, nor directly on the client machine using a package manager.
 Locked packages also indirectly lock any dependent packages.